-When we first moved into the Xiaomi Mi 9T Pro, an unexpected thing happened: despite having come from the wonderfully designed Samsung Galaxy Note 10+ flagship, the Xiaomi didn't leave us with a hint of disappointment.
-Because this phone's asking price is a mere £399 (at launch - it can be found for even less now), which was enough to make our jaw hit the floor, all things considered.
+When we first moved into the Xiaomi Mi 9T Pro something unexpected happened: having come from the wonderfully designed Samsung Galaxy Note 10+ flagship, the much more affordable Xiaomi didn't leave us with a hint of disappointment.

 However, the Mi 9T Pro isn't quite perfection.
 So what corners have been cut in order to create such a serious phone for such a price?